Bret Saberhagen: Personal life

 Saberhagen has two stepsons.
 Aidan Stolz is an aspiring writer and is a board member for the Saberhagen's nonprofit, SabesWings.
-Layton Stolz is the youngest of the Saberhagen's family and an active baseball catcher.
+Layton Stolz is his youngest stepson.

+In November 2022, Saberhagen discovered information about his deceased biological parents with the last name Spuhler, and found that he had a half-brother and a half-sister who were still alive.

 Other media

 Saberhagen appeared as himself in the 1994 Brendan Fraser movie The Scout.
 In the movie, he is hired by former New York Yankees scout Al Percolo (Albert Brooks) to pitch to Percolo's phenom prospect Steve Nebraska (Brendan Fraser).

-During the 1994-95 MLB strike, Saberhagen and a handful of other striking players appeared as themselves in the November 27, 1994 episode of Married With Children (Season 9, Episode 11.)
+During the 1994-95 MLB strike, Saberhagen and a handful of other striking players appeared as themselves in the November 27, 1994, episode "A Man for No Seasons" of Married With Children.